VulpixGlow/glowintheblue/README.md

 - User can challenge friends by creating a group

 - User and groups can see their statistics of time accrued in each category of activities

+- User can visualize statistics in the form of a dynamtic pie chart or timeline

 - Phone will vibrate when timer is complete